quantify-os/quantify-scheduler/docs/tutorials/qblox/index.rst

 - Flexible configuration via JSON data structures.

 No special configuration is required to use this backend.
 Simply specify :func:`quantify.scheduler.backends.qblox_backend.hardware_compile` in the hardware configuration to use this backend or call the function directly.
-Please visit :ref:`Usage of the backend <sec-qblox-how-to-configure>` for information on how to set this up.
+Please see :ref:`Usage of the backend <sec-qblox-how-to-configure>` for information on how to set this up.
 After generation of the compiled program, uploading to the hardware can be done using the usual `qblox-instruments <https://pypi.org/project/qblox-instruments/>`_ drivers.
 Installation of these drivers